Agents 101

 alice_agent.py# Import the required classes from uagents import Agent, Context agent = Agent(name="alice", seed="alice recovery phrase") # Provide your Agent with a job @agent.on_event("startup") async def introduce_agent(ctx: Context): ctx.logger.info(f"Hello, I'm agent {agent.name} and my address is {agent.address}.") # This constructor simply ensure that only this script is running if __name__ == "__main__": agent.run()

 Decorators are moderately advanced in Python, but in this guide all you need to know is that they're there so that the agent knows how to act on the declared decorated functions.
+For additional information on decorators, check out the following resources: Primer on Python decorators (opens in a new tab) and Agent Handlers for additional information on decorators within the uAgents Framework.

 In our example above, the on_event()